PyO3/pyo3/guide/src/python_from_rust.md

 [`Python::eval`](https://pyo3.rs/master/doc/pyo3/struct.Python.html#method.eval) is
-a method to execute a [Python expression](https://docs.python.org/3.7/reference/expressions.html) and return the evaluated value as a `&PyAny` object.
+a method to execute a [Python expression](https://docs.python.org/3.7/reference/expressions.html) and return the evaluated value as a `&PyObject` object.

 ```rust
 use pyo3::prelude::*;